bmeviauac01/softwarelab1/docs/VisualStudio.md

 ﻿# Install Visual Studio & .NET Core SDK

-In some of the exercises require Microsoft Visual Studio **version 2019 16.6 or newer**.
+In some of the exercises require Microsoft Visual Studio **version 2019 16.6 or newer** (version 2022 is fine too).
 The free [Community edition](https://visualstudio.microsoft.com/vs/community/) is sufficient for solving these exercises.

 You can check the version by starting the _Visual Studio Installer_: